rickardo1/language-to-mongo-query/README.md

 Content-Length: 188

 {
-  "prompt": "Users who are Brazilian nationals and whose occupation is Software Engineer or Systems Analyst, and who are between 18 and 40 years old.", "provider": "gemini"
+  "prompt": "Users who are Brazilians and whose occupation are Software Engineer or Systems Analyst, and who are between 18 and 40 years old.", "provider": "gemini"
 }